 Access your DARS Report from the UIS Registration webpage.
 Click “Enter DARSweb for Students,” sign in, select “Submit a New Audit,” wait for the page to refresh itself, and click “Open Audit.”
 If the General Education Bar on the chart is not solid green, your Gen Eds are not complete.

 I am coming to UIS with an Associate’s Degree.
 Do I need to see a first year advisor?

-If you have already earned an Associate’s Degree, and/or your Gen Eds are considered complete, you will need to contact your major department to schedule an appointment with your faculty college.
+If you have already earned an Associate’s Degree, and/or your Gen Eds are considered complete, you will need to contact your major department to schedule an appointment with your faculty or college advisor.
 This advisor will guide you in completing all the required courses for your field of study.
 If you need assistance determining who your advisor is, please contact us.

 How do I know what classes are required of my major?